squadrun/squadrun.github.io/_posts/2017-03-13-highly-available-rabbit-mq.md

 ## how it works
 In the above example the queues `q1a`, `q1b` and `q2` are called the master queues while the mirrors `q1a_m`, `q1b_m` and `q2_m` are called slave queues.
 The protocol followed in such a configuration is as follows:
 - Whenever a task is published for a queue, it is enqueued onto master queue first from where it is mirrored to all other slave queues.
-Similarly whenever a task is consumed from the master queue, it will be dropped from the slave queue(s) as well.
+Similarly, whenever a task is consumed from the master queue, it will be dropped from the slave queue(s) as well.
 - If there are `n` nodes in an RMQ cluster then any queue made on any node will have a mirror on every other node in the cluster.
 So there will be `n-1` mirror or slave queues per queue in a cluster.
-- In case of multiple slave queues, the oldest slave is promoted to become the new master in an event of the master going out of order.
+- In the case of multiple slave queues, the oldest slave is promoted to become the new master in an event of the master going out of order.
-- A message sent, for a queue, to any of the node in the cluster only gets enqueued if the node holds the master queue, else it will be sent to the RMQ node that holds the master queue for that queue and the message gets enqueued over there.
+- A message sent, for a queue, to any of the nodes in the cluster only gets enqueued if the node holds the master queue, else it will be sent to the RMQ node that holds the master queue for that queue and the message gets enqueued over there.

     Continuing with the aforementioned example.
 A task `T1` sent to node `R1` for queue `q1a` will get enqueued directly to `q1a` and subsequently get mirrored to `q1a_m`.
     And a task `T2` sent to node `R1` for queue `q2` will first be routed to R2 where it will get enqueued to `q2` and subsequently mirrored to `q2_m`.
-- Similarly, a message is always consumed from the master queue, and subsequently dropped from the mirror queues.
+- Similarly, a message is always consumed from the master queue and subsequently dropped from the mirror queues.
 If a consumer tries to make a connection with some other node it will be routed to the correct node internally.
 - Communication between RMQ cluster nodes is only possible when each RMQ node has the same Erlang key.
 This erlang cookie on Linux system is usually present in the `/var/lib/rabbitmq/` directory.

 ## enough chit chat